How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 List Snippets (13% of snippets)

-Best for: Steps, rankings, collections, tips
+Best for: Steps, rankings, collections, tips, ingredients.

 Optimization tips:

-• Use numbered lists for sequential processes
+• Use numbered lists for sequential processes (Google shows them in order)

 • Use bulleted lists for non-ordered collections

-• Keep each item concise (1-2 sentences)
+• Keep each item concise — 1 to 2 sentences maximum

-• Use 5-10 items (Google often truncates at 8)
+• Use 5 to 10 items — Google often truncates at 8

 Example structure: